 - Michigan Arrest Rate Data: Arrest rates are an important way of assessing juvenile crime.
 These data are broken down by type of crime, gender, age, and race.
 Click here for data on the juvenile crime rates reported in all 83 Michigan counties.

 - Counties of Greatest Need: The MCJJ Delinquency Prevention Subcommittee’s goal is to provide funding to the communities in the greatest need of juvenile delinquency prevention resources.
 The Subcommittee identified six key risk factors that increase the likelihood that children and youth end up in the juvenile justice system.
 Follow this link for data on the risk factors in Michigan counties.

-- Disproportionate Minority Contact: Minority youth are more likely to enter the juvenile justice system than the youth population as a whole, and they are over-represented at nearly every point of contact within the system.
+- Racial and Ethnic Disparities: Minority youth are more likely to enter the juvenile justice system than the youth population as a whole, and they are over-represented at nearly every point of contact within the system.
 This link provides county data on juvenile arrests and other contact points by racial background and the disposition of cases.
 The data are broken down by type of crime and gender, age and race.
-Follow this link for data on Disproportionate Minority Contact.
+Follow this link for data on Racial and Ethnic Disparities.